FINANCIAL VALUE = FCF & ROIC

 Accelerate account receivables

-The flipside of stretching accounts payable is accelerating account receivables, or reducing the time period between when an organizations’ customers receive products and services and actually pay for those products and services.
+The flipside of stretching accounts payable is accelerating account receivables, or reducing the time period between when an organization’s customers receive products and services and actually pay for those products and services.
 If you are a consumer-facing business, you don’t have to worry as much about accounts receivable since most payment is made by credit cards or cash.
 But, if your customers are businesses, then accounts receivable, can be an important part of managing cash.
-Either way it critical to set expectations of payment terms upfront with customers, and to think through incentives to pay on time or early and repercussions for late payment and potential collections situations.
+Either way, it is critical to set expectations of payment terms upfront with customers and to think through incentives to pay on time or early and repercussions for late payment and potential collections situations.
 Early payment incentives can be in the form of additional discounts, access to priority shipment, access to high-demand inventory, and increased service levels.
 In most companies, it is important to make someone accountable for managing accounts receivable, which entails constantly communicating with customers in arrears, reporting on how old and large the arrears are by customers, delaying service or shipment of products for customers in arrears, and potentially handing over delinquent customers to a collection agency.

 In an organization that typically carries a lot of inventory, like a manufacturer, consumer goods company or retailer, trying to increase the efficiency of the inventory, or inventory turns (cost of goods sold / average inventory) is critical, since inventory can often represent a major part of the capital tied up in a business.
 Generating better inventory turns is really a function of improving the demand planning and supply management of a business.
 Demand planning is forecasting demand for products and services, while supply management involves fulfilling the demand for a product or service.
 There are multiple levels of sophistication with demand planning, but often the best methodologies use a combination of historical data, predictive analytics, sales forecasts, and customer sales trends and input.
 While best practices in supply management typically necessitate the use of lean or six sigma methodologies, which encompass trying to minimize the amount of inventory necessary to fulfill the demand.
 We go over lean and six sigma tools in the process section.